rodrigoelp/little-stories/Unlikely adventures/13-Chapter-13.md

-*"I hate to make you repeat it but, tell us how it happened the last time?"* - she queried.
+*"I hate to make you repeat it but, tell us how it happened the last time?"* - she queried - *"Or memory is fuzzy and you seem to remember it better than we do."*

 Sam looked down in an attempt to recover as many details of the last encounter with the water spirit - *"I remember the soft sand in there, I stood on top of it and looked at the statue, I wanted to find you and I was scared you were dead.
-Then the statue flashed me and felt like my guts were pulled inside out for a second because all the feeling was gone.
+Then the statue flashed me and I felt like my guts were pulled inside out for a second because all the feeling was gone.
 The next time I opened my eyes, I was in that world."*